 Religion 81% Roman Catholic, 2.7% other denominations, 16.3% unspecified or none.

-Although the majority of city and town dwellers speak Spanish, Qechua is spoken in most mountain areas and Aymara /Spanish on the Lake titicaca Islands.
+Language: Although the majority of city and town dwellers speak Spanish, Quechua is spoken in most mountain areas and Aymara /Spanish on the Lake Titicaca Islands.

 many people in City tourism areas speak English.

 THREE NATURAL ZONES: (COSTA, SIERRA, SELVA)